 Good quality olive oil makes great tasting focaccia, so I was thrilled to find Carapelli® Extra Virgin Olive Oil at Whole Foods in the cooking aisle.
 The striking bottle drew me in, but I really love that it’s organic and non-GMO.
 I grabbed their Unfiltered Extra Virgin Olive Oil, too.

-Onto the recipes for this delicious low carb almond flour focaccia and dipping sauce…
+Onto the recipe for this delicious gluten free low carb focaccia made with almond flour…

 We’ve all been to nice Italian restaurants and enjoyed eating focaccia with an olive oil dipping sauce.
 I love how the nooks and crannies in the bread hold onto the olive oil and spices like tiny spoons, delivering the perfect bite!
 My almond flour focaccia has the same nooks and crannies and this dipping sauce rivals any restaurant style olive oil dipping sauce.